 Aetna considers pulmonary artery hypertension agents experimental and investigational in the treatment of pulmonary hypertension secondary to other conditions including the following because they are not effective for these indications:

-Aetna considers imatinib mesylate, simvastatin, sorafenib, and warfarin experimental and investigational for the treatment of pulmonary arterial hypertension because their effectiveness for this indication has not been established.
+Aetna considers imatinib mesylate, simvastatin, and sorafenib experimental and investigational for the treatment of pulmonary hypertension because their effectiveness for this indication has not been established.

 Primary pulmonary hypertension (PPH) is a rare but serious, life-threatening disease.
 As the disease progresses and right ventricular after-load increases, the heart’s ability to increase cardiac output with activity declines, resulting in exertional dyspnea, chest pain, or syncope.
 Eventually, progressive right heart dysfunction ensues, leading to right heart failure and death.
 In the National Institutes of Health's PPH registry, the median survival from diagnosis was less than 2.5 years.
 Medical management consists of anticoagulants, oral vasodilators (which are effective in 20 % to 25 % of cases), continuous intravenous infusions of prostacyclin, diuretics, and supplemental oxygen.